• Share this on:

 • Read the buyer requirements for fresh fruit and vegetables on the CBI market information platform to learn more about organic.

-2. Through what channels can you get mangoes on the European market?
+2. Through which channels can you get mangoes on the European market?

 How is the end market segmented?